How to get Palworld Electric Organs

 - Univolt

-It's Sparkit and Jolthog that you're most likely to find easy to farm Electric Organs from, as both Pals are incredibly weak and found in fairly high numbers just to the Northwest of Palworld's starting area, the Plateau of Beginnings.
+Sparkit and Jolthog are the easiest Pals to defeat to farm Electric Organs, as both Pals are incredibly weak and found in fairly high numbers just to the Northwest of Palworld's starting area, the Plateau of Beginnings.
+To get the most out of them, you want to catch them and then Butcher them, but if you'd rather save your Palworld Pal Spheres, you can simply defeat them in combat.

 Once you have Electric Organs, you'll be able to start making various electricity-powered devices to either carry or set up at your base, ranging from generators to lights to pylons and more besides.